piranna/piranna.github.io/_posts/2020-02-05-How-to-have-a-blog-on-Github.md

 [CUSL](https://concursosoftwarelibre.org) and created a new one just for [NodeOS](https://node-os.com/) with an own engine that used Github issues as [blog entries](https://github.com/NodeOS/GitBlog).
-I started a new one in Medium because "all people is there now", and although it's nice for writters, it's not for coders like me.
-I need a place where to put code samples easily and where I could be able to just drop some quick one-liner notes with links, random ideas or little paragraphs small enough for a blog post but bigger enough to don't get into a tweet.
+I started a new one in Medium because "everyone is there now", and although it's nice for writers, it's not for coders like me.
+I need a place where to put code samples easily and where I could be able to just drop some quick one-liner notes with links, random ideas or little paragraphs small enough for a blog post but big enough to not get into a tweet.
 A plus would be to support markdown and easily have a copy of if both wherever I go and online.
-[Dev.io](https://dev.to) is really interesting (and I should be reading it A LOT more...) and should consider to use it as blog, but as I've just said I'm not into the blogging scene, and also I would like both to have control and not lost my blog posts, and have some greater visibility on social networks.
-So, I needed to find an alternative using what I get more use to.
-And what are the pages I'm connected in an almost daily basis?
+[Dev.io](https://dev.to) is really interesting (and I should be reading it A LOT more...) and I should consider using it as blog, but as I've just said I'm not into the blogging scene, and also I would like both to have control and not lose my blog posts, and have some greater visibility on social networks.
+So, I needed to find an alternative using what I got more used to.
+And what are the pages I connect to on an almost daily basis?
 [Github](https://github.com/piranna) and
 [Twitter](https://twitter.com/el_piranna).

-Github not only works as my online portafolio by having a single place where all my open source projects are published, but also has support to publish web sites using [Github Pages](https://pages.github.com/), so it makes sense to have the blog near to my projects.
-It also allows me to have an easily accesible copy of the blog sources so I can edit and move them wherever I want, and since it's heavily integrated with Github, I can edit them with markdown the same way as all my other documentation (more preciselly
+Github not only works as my online portfolio by having a single place where all my open source projects are published, but also has support to publish web sites using [Github Pages](https://pages.github.com/), so it makes sense to have the blog close to my projects.
+It also allows me to have an easily accessible copy of the blog sources so I can edit and move them wherever I want, and since it's heavily integrated with Github, I can edit them with markdown the same way as all my other documentation (more precisely
-[Github Flavourse Markdown](https://github.github.com/gfm/), one of the most complete markdown syntaxes), and have syntax highlight support by free.
+[Github Flavored Markdown](https://github.github.com/gfm/), one of the most complete markdown syntaxes), and have syntax highlighting support for free.
 This integration also includes the ability to show project pages as sub-paths of your personal domain, so it seems to be the perfect place to host a (techie geekie) blog :-)